 - I like to use digital scales for weighing my ingredients as it makes things so much easier and more accurate.
 I like the KitchenAid and Salter digital scales.

-- It’s best to use measuring spoons for your tsp and tbsp amounts.
+- It’s best to use measuring spoons for your teaspoon and tablespoon amounts.
 The teaspoons and tablespoons that you use to eat with won't actually be the correct volume!

 - Also, make sure you level off any heaped scoops of your measuring spoons / cups before adding the ingredient to your mix.